tabularization/tabularization/README.md

-👋 Hello!
-I'm Dennis!
-Currently a sophomore studying Computer Science at Boston University. 🎓🖥️
+👋 Hello, I'm Dennis!
+Currently a sophomore studying Computer Science at Boston University.

-💼 With a strong focus on Python programming, I strive to deepen my understanding of software development, algorithms, and data structures.
+I primarily focus on Python programming and have experience working with various libraries and frameworks.
+Currently, I am working on a discord bot that monitors the price movement of the stock market (NYSE) and the news associated with the price fluctation.
+I am still strengthening my skills in Python, HTML, and CSS, so I strive to deepen my understanding of software development, algorithms, and data structures.
 I find immense joy in solving intricate problems and leveraging the power of Python to create efficient and elegant solutions.

-💻 Currently, I am strengthening my skills in Python, HTML, and CSS.
-I am also expanding my knowledge of database systems and web development to develop well-rounded competencies in the realm of software engineering.
-Working on a stock market discord bot at the moment.

-🤝 I am always excited to connect with like-minded developers, researchers, and tech enthusiasts.
+I am always excited to connect with like-minded developers, researchers, and tech enthusiasts.
 If you're interested in collaborating, discussing innovative projects, or sharing insights on Python programming and its applications, please don't hesitate to reach out.

 ✉️ Feel free to contact me.
 Let's work together to build remarkable software solutions that make a lasting impact! 💪💻